mellowsea/TheMellow/src/TheMellowWay/The-Mellow-Way.md

 The biggest stadium started as blueprints and raw materials– like all construction.

-The journey of a thousand miles starts by taking one step like– all movement.
+The journey of a thousand miles starts by taking one step- like all movement.

 If you meddle, you will fail.